HichamAgueny/MPI_ACC_OMP/mpi-gpu_doc.md

 (conclusion)=
 # Conclusion

 We have presented an overview on GPU-hybrid programming by integrating GPU-directive models (i.e. OpenACC and OpenMP APIs) with the MPI libraray.
 This was implemented via an application based on sloving the 2D-Laplace equation.
 The approach adopted here allows, in general, to utilise multiple GPU-devices not only within a single GPU node but it extends to multiple GPU partitions.
 It thus allows intra-process communications (i.e. GPU-to-CPU) and inter-process communications (i.e. GPU-to-GPU).
 In particular, we have addressed both GPU-non-aware MPI and GPU-aware MPI library approaches.
 The latter approach has the advantage of enabling a direct interaction between an MPI library and a GPU-device memmory.
-This has been shown to increase throughput and reduce latency and thus allowing further improvement of performance.
+This has been shown to reduce the computing time caused by the data locality, and thus allowing further improvement of the performance.

 # References